j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

-# Optimize for moments of discovery
+# Optimize for moments of discovery -> part 3

 thin vertical slices for richer exploration, for JIT design and test as in elephant carpaccio (link to tag)